The Apple (1998 film)

 The Apple (سیب, translit.
 Sib) is the 1998 directorial debut by Samira Makhmalbaf, daughter of Iranian director Mohsen Makhmalbaf.
 The film is based on a true story and features the real people that actually lived it.
 The film was screened in the Un Certain Regard section at the 1998 Cannes Film Festival.

 Plot

-Two daughters are locked up by their parents; an unemployed man and his blind wife, for eleven years.
+An unemployed man and his blind wife lock up their two daughters for eleven years.
 Their neighbours call social workers to investigate the situation and the results lead the girls on a bittersweet path to the rest of the world.